Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 ### References

-- Sebastian Ruder.
-On word embeddings - Part 2: Approximating the Softmax. http://ruder.io/word-embeddings-softmax, 2016.
+- [1] Sebastian Ruder.
+On word embeddings - Part 2: Approximating the Softmax. http://ruder.io/word-embeddings-softmax, 2016. <a name="ref1"></a>

-- Morin, F. and Yoshua Bengio.
+- [2] Morin, F. and Yoshua Bengio.
 “Hierarchical Probabilistic Neural Network Language Model.”
-AISTATS (2005).
+AISTATS (2005). <a name="ref2"></a>

-- Chen, Wenlin, David Grangier and M. Auli.
+- [3] Chen, Wenlin, David Grangier and M. Auli.
 “Strategies for Training Large Vocabulary Neural Language Models.”
-ACL (2016).
+ACL (2016). <a name="ref3"></a>